10 Facts About Nirav Modi, The Man At The Centre Of PNB Fraud

-Nirav Modi's home, showrooms and offices in Delhi and Mumbai have been raided on Thursday..
+PNB Fraud: Nirav Modi's home, showrooms and offices in Delhi and Mumbai were raided on Thursday.

 New Delhi: Nirav Modi,